-MURRI CELEBRATES THE GOLDEN THREAD
+MURRI CELEBRATES THE GOLDEN THREAD ON THE 28th JUNE!

 OUR MUSICAL EVENING IS HOSTED BY THE MURRI COLLECTIVE, WITH FANTASTIC MUSICAL GUESTS.
 MUSIC, DANCE and CRAFTS COMBINE IN CELEBRATION OF THE GOLDEN THREADS LINKING UK AND USA FOLKSONG.